Why Halo: Reach was one of the defining shooters of the last few years.

 Humanity’s second home, the headquarters of the UNSC military, is under attack.
 This is something else, and the sense of desperation is palpable in a way it never is in other games throughout the series – even during the attacks on Earth in Halo 2 and Halo 3.

-You fought long and hard and gave Reach your will live on in the annals of history, and all of humanity will sing your praises for centuries to come.
+You fought long and hard and gave Reach your all to achieve this point.
+Fight on if you must, but understand that you owe Reach nothing.
+Your efforts will live on in the annals of history, and all of humanity will sing your praises for centuries to come.
 Be the lone wolf if you desire and fight for all you can, but know that this is not a battle you can win.
 It is time to say goodbye. – Halo Reach: Legendary Edition Guide.

 One by one Noble Six’s team dies and ultimately that Spartan chooses to stay behind knowing full well the futility of doing so.
 That fateful decision, all so 117 and the Pillar of Autumn can escape Reach.